metrorailings/OwlBlog/content/posts/week-6-circa-picks.md

 Both of these teams faced one another last year, though the quarterback situation was very different - Daniel Jones and Jared Goff were the signal callers in charge then.
 Now we have Mike Glennon and Matthew Stafford instead.
 One wonders if there's really much of a downgrade from the Daniel Jones of last year to the Mike Glennon of recent memory.
 One thing for sure though...Matthew Stafford is a refreshing upgrade over Jared Bruhff.

-Regardless though, New York kept the game competitive, although I'm pretty certain Los Angeles always maintained wrist control through the entire affair.
+Regardless though, New York kept the game competitive, although I'm pretty certain Los Angeles always maintained wrist control throughout the entire affair.
+I need to review the game to fully understand what happened.

+One thing worth noting is - the Giants defense of last year actually cared to stop the run.
+The unit this year?
+Not so much.
+It's like the entire unit was stricken

 #### _Weather_

-A bit cool with some winds swirling about
+A bit cool with some 10 mile-per-hour winds swirling around